Helping millions of people navigate the world of technology.

 In the target field type -private-window

-Now, your Mozilla Firefox is all set to launch in Private Browsing in a go.
-However, if Firefox is acting weirdly for you, check out these 5 ways to fix Firefox not opening on Windows.
+Now, your Mozilla Firefox is all set to launch in Private Browsing immediately.
+However, if Firefox is acting weird, check out these ways to fix Firefox not opening on Windows.

-Chromium-based Microsoft Edge resembles many functionalities of Google Chrome.
-However, the browser uses the term InPrivate instead of incognito, which comes from the early Internet Explorer.
-Follow the below steps to create an InPrivate shortcut for Edge.
+Chromium-based Microsoft Edge resembles many of Google Chrome’s functionalities.
+However, the browser uses the term InPrivate instead of incognito, which comes from early Internet Explorer.

 Right-click on the shortcut